CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 6. Compare results of 1, 4 and 5.

 ### Increasing the outputs in MNIST classification
-First, we train a model to classify only MNIST images that contain numbers from 0 to 3, therefore the Convolutional Neural Network has 4 outputs.
-Then, we transplant the weights into a new network that has 10 outputs, and we train it on the full MNIST dataset.
+First, we train a model to classify only MNIST images that contain digits from 0 to 3, therefore the Convolutional Neural Network has 4 outputs.
+Then, we transplant the weights into a new network that will classify digits from 4 to 9, and will therefore have 6 outputs.
+The figure below shows the training results.

 {% include figure.html url="/_experiments/nn_surgery/mnist.png"
 description="Red lines represent the old architecture, with 4 output classes.
-Blue lines represent the new architecture with 10 classes, trained from scratch, while green lines represent the new architecture trained starting from the transplanted weights." %}
+Blue lines represent the new architecture with 6 classes, trained from scratch, while green lines represent the new architecture trained starting from the transplanted weights." %}

 Notice how the accuracy achieved by the model with transplanted weights (green) quickly rises and results in a $$\sim$$ 20% improvement with respect to the same model trained from scratch (blue) in the same number of training steps.
+This is really interesting as the new network received weights from one that classified completely different digits.

 ### Deep Reinforcement Learning: Cartpole environment
 In the [Gym Cartpole environment](https://gym.openai.com/envs/CartPole-v0/) the goal is to